tareksakakini/CliqueApp/TEST_CASES_1029.md

 1. [Authentication/Phone Linking - Major] This whole feature needs rethinking.
 There is no verification for the phone number which is a security risk.
 Switching to sign up by phone number fixes a lot of this.

+9. [New Feature - Major] Add chat feature

-2. [Pictures - Major] image syncing is not smooth, aspect ratio has issues
+2. [Pictures - Medium] image syncing is not smooth, aspect ratio has issues

-3. [Notifications - Major] I still need to work on making sure I stop receiving notifications on a device I'm logged out of
+3. [Notifications - Medium] I still need to work on making sure I stop receiving notifications on a device I'm logged out of

-5. [Time Zone - Major] I need to check how are we handling time zone differences

-6. [Notifications - Major] It would be nice for the click on the notification to lead you to the right place
+6. [Notifications - Medium] It would be nice for the click on the notification to lead you to the right place

-7. [Error Handling - Major] This whole section needs rethinking.
+7. [Error Handling - Medium] This whole section needs rethinking.
 We have no error handling and we should.

-8. [Realtime updates - Major] This needs rethinking.
+8. [Realtime updates - Medium] This needs rethinking.
 Now I mostly have to manually refresh

-9. [New Feature - Major] Add chat feature

 DONE: